joyceeexinyiwang/joyceeexinyiwang.github.io/README.md

-This personal website of Joyce Wang uses [Minima] (https://github.com/jekyll/minima), a basic Jekyll theme.
+This personal website of Joyce Wang uses [Minima](https://github.com/jekyll/minima), a basic Jekyll theme.

 To run locally,